Anthony Flatt here,

 You’ve got some talent, you’ve got some capabilities, you’ve got some interest in a particular area and you wanna know, “Can I make a business teaching people how to do whatever it is I do in that area or what my knowledge is?”

-But a lot of people have been successful in other niches and everybody’s kinda looking for the secret niche, the one that nobody is targeting.
-Be careful with that.
+Many people have been successful in other niches and everybody’s kinda looking for the secret niche, the one that nobody is targeting.
+But be careful with that.
 If nobody is targeting a particular niche at all, there may be a reason for that.
 I think that’s kinda what happened with me on the wrestling niche.

 Now there are a few guys out there that are selling wrestling products to the wrestling niche, so I studied those guys to see what they’re selling, how they’re selling it and how they’re successful.

 Based on that, I’ll probably come back and create some more products.
 I’m still very involved in youth wrestling on a volunteer side.
 I do still create a lot of products for youth wrestling, but I give them away.
 I give them to our state association, which I’m the chairman of.
 I also give it to the national organization, and I just give that freely because that’s something I’m very passionate about and I enjoy doing that.